 Backstage during the break

-Normally the audience can’t go backstage during the show, but I got to watch and greet the riders during the break because I was writing about the school.
+Normally the audience can’t go backstage during the show, but I get to meet the riders during the break because I have to write about the school and the show.

 The oval-shaped room behind the riding hall exudes the same concentration during the break as the hall does during the show.
 Horses warm up, riders retreat to focus and prepare, but there’s also time for a quick chat and a few laughs to break the solemn mood.